yvesheri4/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Phd Student in Electrical and Electronics Engineering
+role: Graduate student in Electrical and Electronics Engineering

 # Organizations/Affiliations to show in About widget
 organizations: